Hardware Purchases and Replacement

 New faculty typically receive a computer as part of their faculty contract from the Provost Office.

-Computers for new staff positions should be planned for and requested during the annual Central Microcomputer Budget process even if the position has not yet been approved.
+Computers for new staff positions should be planned for and requested in the Annual Report even if the position has not yet been approved.
 If a new hire is filling an existing position, the computer used by the last employee in that position will be reconfigured for the new employee.

-If an unexpected need arises for new equipment during the fiscal year, contact the IT Asset and Vendor Relations Administrator a minimum of two weeks before employee start date.
+If an unexpected need arises for new equipment during the fiscal year, contact Deanna Beyrent, Manager of Client Services a minimum of two weeks before employee start date.

 Non-Standard Configurationplus or minus